PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Introduction

 \subsection{Contribution}

-We introduce the Perception Latency Mitigation Network (\textit{PLM-Net}), outlined in Fig. \ref{fig:method-intro}.
+We introduce the Perception Latency Mitigation Network (PLM-Net), outlined in Figure~\ref{fig:method-intro}.
 This novel deep learning approach is intended to work easily and without requiring any changes to the original vision-based LKA system of the AV.
-As depicted in Fig. \ref{fig:method-intro}, \textit{PLM-Net} leverages a Timed Action Prediction Model (\textit{TAPM}) alongside the Base Model (\textit{BM}), where the latter represents the preexisting vision-based LKA system.
-The design of the \textit{TAPM} is inspired by our prior work, \textit{ANEC} \cite{khalil2023anec}, and the Branched Conditional Imitation Learning model (\textit{BCIL}) proposed by Codevilla et al. \cite{codevilla2018ConditionalImitation}.
+As depicted in Figure~\ref{fig:method-intro}, PLM-Net leverages a Timed Action Prediction Model (TAPM) alongside the Base Model (BM), where the latter represents the preexisting vision-based LKA system.
+The design of the TAPM is inspired by our prior work, \textit{ANEC} \cite{khalil2023anec}, and the Branched Conditional Imitation Learning model (\textit{BCIL}) proposed by Codevilla et al. \cite{codevilla2018ConditionalImitation}.
 It combines the concept of a predictive model capable of forecasting future action from current visual observation, akin to \textit{ANEC} \cite{khalil2023anec} (originally inspired by the human driver capability of dealing with the perception latency \cite{salvucci2006modeling}), with the notion of employing multiple sub-models within the \textit{BCIL} framework \cite{codevilla2018ConditionalImitation} to provide different predictive action values corresponding to different latency levels.
-Additionally, similar to the ‘command’ input used in \textit{BCIL} to select a submodel, the real-time \textit{perception latency $\delta_t$} is used to determine the final action value.
-The final action value $\widetilde{a}^{PLM}_t$ is determined through the function $f(\widetilde{a}_t,\delta_t)$ where it performs linear interpolation based on the real-time latency value $\delta_t$ given all the predictive action values provided by the \textit{TAPM} ($\boldsymbol{\widetilde{a}}^{TAPM}_t$) and the current action value provided by the \textit{BM} ($\widetilde{a}^{BM}_t$).
+Additionally, similar to the ‘command’ input used in \textit{BCIL} to select a sub-model, the real-time perception latency $\delta_t$ is used to determine the final action value.
+The final action value $\widetilde{a}^{\text{PLM}}_t$ is determined through the function $f(\widetilde{a}_t,\delta_t)$ where it performs linear interpolation based on the real-time latency value $\delta_t$ given all the predictive action values provided by the TAPM ($\boldsymbol{\widetilde{a}}^{\text{TAPM}}_t$) and the current action value provided by the BM ($\widetilde{a}^{\text{BM}}_t$).
 A comprehensive explanation of our proposed method is provided in Section \ref{sec:method}.
+The main contributions of this paper are summarized below.